-It’s almost winter, but snow has already arrived in Toronto.
+It’s definitely winter, and snow has covered most streets in Toronto.

 While we are asked to stay home to help stop the spread of COVID-19, many residents still need to get outside for essentials and exercise.